 That’s my frame when dealing with people and the world itself.
 Sure, that’s not possible 100% of the time because that’s unrealistic.
-But ever since I started asking myself “What Do I Want?” a lot more of the world has since fallen into place to give me what I want because a lot of things are under my control.
+But ever since I started asking myself “What Do I Want?” a lot more of the world has since fallen into place.
+Fallen in place to give me what I want because a lot of things are under my control.

 But what if you stub your toe on the bed when you wake up in the morning?
 That’s going to put anyone in a bad mood, especially when the damn thing’s still throbbing.